The Best Barbecued Pork Steaks

 - If you'd like to baste the pork steaks while they're grilling, combine the beer and apple juice in a small bowl.

-- QUICK GRILL OPTION: Grill on a covered grill over medium-high heat for 12 minutes per side, basting occasionally with the optional basting liquid.
+- QUICK OPTION: Grill on a covered grill over medium-high heat for 12 minutes per side, basting occasionally with the optional basting liquid.

 - To finish the pork steaks, grill for an additional 3-4 minutes per side over direct heat, brushing generously with barbecue sauce on each side of the pork steak.

-- Transfer to a platter or cutting board, and allow to rest for 5 minutes before serving.
+- Transfer to a platter or cutting board and allow to rest for 5 minutes before serving.

 - Serve warm with additional barbecue sauce, if desired.